UchihaItachiSama/docker-estserver/README.md

 ### Validate configuration

 - Update and verify the easyrsa variables in the `vars` and `.envrc` files.
 For more details on the same refer [link](https://github.com/OpenVPN/easy-rsa/blob/master/doc/EasyRSA-Advanced.md#environmental-variables-reference).
+- Update and confirm the estserver configuration in `server/server.cfg`

 ### Starting the server